jrandj/aws-security-specialty/README.md

     * By default all AWS CloudTrail event log files are encrypted using Amazon S3 Server-Side Encryption (SSE).

 1. Which of the following is NOT a best practice for carrying out a security audit?
     * Audits should be conducted more frequently than yearly.
-Audits should be done on a periodic basis, if there are changes in your organisation, if you have stopped using one or more AWS services, if you have added or removed software in your accounts, and if you ever suspect unauthorised access.
+Audits should be done on a periodic basis, if there are changes in your organization, if you have stopped using one or more AWS services, if you have added or removed software in your accounts, and if you ever suspect unauthorised access.

 1. A company has a legacy application that outputs all logs to a local text file.
 Logs from all applications running on AWS must be continually monitored for security-related messages.
 What can be done to allow the company to deploy the legacy application on Amazon EC2 and still meet the monitoring requirement?
     * The logs can be sent to CloudWatch logs.
 You can then specify metrics to search the logs for any specific values and create alarms based on these metrics.